Updated May 2026

 - Don't feed foxes, even accidentally

-- Don’t expect an instant fix, it usually takes 1 to 3 weeks of consistency
+- Don't expect an instant fix.
+It usually takes 1 to 3 weeks of consistency

 FAQ